How to avoid paying vat on commercial property

 One way to avoid paying VAT on a commercial property is to choose a property that is VAT-exempt.
 This can include properties used for certain purposes such as residential properties, charities, and some healthcare facilities.
 Ensure the property you are interested in falls under the VAT-exempt category.

-See also How to make apple tart
+See also How to add santander card to apple pay

 2. Opt for a transfer of going concern (TOGC):